Beijing South railway station: Design and construction

 The terminus occupies a 32 ha site in Fengtai.

 The enormous oval-shaped station was designed by the British architecture firm of TFP Farrells in collaboration with the Tianjin Design Institute.
 It was built from more than 60,000 tons of steel and 490000 m3 of concrete by 4,000 workers in less than three years.
 The glass ceiling is outfitted with 3,246 solar panels to generate electricity.
 The structure spreads out like a ray or trilobite and covers 320000 m2, more than the Beijing National Stadium's 258000 m2.
 Its 24 platforms have the capacity to dispatch 30,000 passengers per hour or almost 241 million a year.
 The 251000 m2 waiting area can accommodate 10,000 passengers.

 On the elevated departures concourse, there are designated waiting areas and VIP lounges (with better seating and, in the lounges, free food and snacks) for passengers travelling in CRH Business Class, and a number of restaurants and corner shops.
 There are also a number of ticket counters (where nationwide ticketing services are available) and an increasing number of retail stores and fast food stalls.
 Ticket machines are available to holders of the PRC ID card and sell tickets for trains departing from this station.
 23 sets of ticket gates despatch passengers onto trains.

 The arrivals level is underground, with 8 arrival gates situated in the immediate vicinity of the Beijing Subway station concourse.
 To the sides are two taxi stands, and separated West and East parking lots for private cars (including a mezzanine level).
 Express entrances have been built, and are presently in use for all C trains to Tianjin, as well as some trains to Shanghai.
 Ticket machines and a few ticket counters are also available at the arrivals level.
 As with the departures level, a variety of restaurants and corner shops are also available at the arrivals level.
 Two floors below the arrivals level are the platforms for Lines 4 and 14, respectively.

 Reconstruction began on 10 May 2006, immediately after services ended at the old station.
 The station was complete for the 1 August 2008 reopening.
 In 2011 and 2012, new restaurants, fast food stalls, and corner shops were added.
 To cut queues, traditional counters at the arrival level were replaced with ticket machines.

 Local transportation

 As of 2019, public transportation is accessible within the station itself.
+There is no need to go through security check again if transferring between trains and subway.
 The Beijing Subway's Beijing South Station subway stop has Line 4 and Line 14 service.
 The Beijing Bus has three stops at the station.
 The Beijing Airport Bus provides service to the Beijing Capital International Airport.
 After 11:30pm, the only public transport option is night buses (夜)17.
 A taxi line is available inside the station.